codingnoob47/ShekharTanwar/TimeSeries-Projects-master/README.md

 3) Monthly Sales Of French Champagne
 4) Rossmann Stores

-### NOTE : This Readme Will Dicuss The Following Project :
+### NOTE : This README Will Dicuss The Following Project :

 ## Rossmann Stores Forecasting